GoogleCloudPlatform/accelerated-platforms/use-cases/prerequisites/storage-benchmarking.md

 are using a different environment the scripts and manifest will need to be modified for that environment.

-> NOTE: Due to the limitations of Cloud Shell’s storage and the size of llama
+> NOTE: Due to the limitations of Cloud Shell's storage and the size of llama
 > 70B model we need to run this transfer via Kubernetes job.

 - Get access to the model `meta-llama/Llama-3.3-70B-Instruct`